dariolitardi/smartecgrepo/README.md

 The Machine Learning algorithm used is [K-nearest neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm).
 The accuracy of prediction is 94% - 97%.
 <img src="pictures/knn_correctness.png" width="500" />
+The algorithm was implemented in java by Amazon software engineer Li Gong.
+It is a [GitHub project](http://github.com/wihoho/KNN).

 ## Code
 * [STM Nucleo-F401RE Board](./Nucleo)